The 5-Minute Challenge

 Hint: some users are able to speed up the process by reading only the first sentence of each mini-story.
 Which first sentence sounds best to you?

-OR Jump down to the advanced version of the Challenge
+OR Jump down to the 10-minute version of the Challenge

 1. Life: The story of the world is a story about life and death.
 God invented life and gave it to the world, but humans foolishly went down the path to death.
 God set a plan in motion to give life back to the world through the descendants of Abraham, especially Jesus.
 He brought life and health to the world, and he defeated death.
 He gave his life-power to his followers, and now they are carrying on his work until he comes back to wipe out death forever.